arteen1000/anagram-matcher/README.md

 # Anagrams-CS32-
 an anagram checker.
 Project 3 for CS32 with Ambrosio in Summer 2022.
 Searches through a dictionary file and finds matching anagrams to a word you input.
-Kind of useless.
+Kind of useless, but I learned recursion.